-CMMC Overview Training for Small and Medium Businesses (SMB)
+CMMC Overview Training

 Do you support the United States Department of Defense (DoD)?
 Have you heard about security requirements from NIST 800-171 or the Cybersecurity Maturity Model Certification (CMMC), but don’t know where to start?
 Then this online CMMC overview training is for YOU!

 The majority of CMMC training is meant for assessors and consultants, but there aren’t many courses for small and medium businesses to help them understand the process.

 Jacob Hill has been leading a small business towards NIST 800-171 compliance and ultimately CMMC certification since 2018, and he understands the struggles small and medium businesses (SMBs) face.